govhack-science/govhack-science.github.io/_datasets/2016/nsw/access-features-and-barriers-in-sydney-city.md

 title: Access Features and Barriers in Sydney City
 ---

-This data includes the locations of barriers to access in public spaces in the Central Sydney CBD area .
+This data includes the locations of barriers to access in public spaces in the Central Sydney CBD area.

 <!--more-->